Residential architecture in Poland: 1960s and 1970s

 After the Second World War a growing middle class emerged in Poland and brick-built houses became popular.
 These are generally constructed out of large ceramic bricks (for good insulation) and the outside is then plastered over and painted.

 Their layouts are broadly similar.
 There is a lower ground floor which is half below ground level and usually has small windows.
 Here there are storage rooms, sometimes a garage and often a second kitchen (or "summer kitchen").
 The lower ground floor was used for drying meat, storing vegetables, etc., and acting as a useful insulation level.
 The "summer kitchen" is/was a space meant for the members of the household to spend time together in the summer and in warmer weather, cooking and entertaining each other, as well as for storage.
 It typically is not/was not used in cooler seasons.
 Those rooms are still useful; many of them are quite spacious and have their own external door, and so have been converted into offices for small businesses.

 On the raised ground floor are the reception room, main kitchen, bathroom and bedrooms.
 These may not be the most picturesque of houses but the majority are solid, relatively well built and practical.
 These houses often don't have a front door in the front, but rather on the side of the house or even in the back – in the front there's usually just large windows.

-Typically, Polish houses (both contemporary, more recently-built ones, and older ones built in the 20th century) are surrounded by a fence.
-It's mostly for privacy and security reasons so nobody can enter the property uninvited.
+Typically, Polish houses (both contemporary, more recently built ones, and older ones built in the 20th century) are surrounded by a fence.
+It is mostly for privacy and security reasons so nobody can enter the property uninvited.
 They usually have a big gate for cars to enter into the driveway (Polish: brama), and a smaller gate for people to enter into the front yard (Polish: furtka).
 The furtka usually has an intercom that the guest must ring before being let into the property.